Google Ads

 Besides the audience signal, another targeting criterion is the Search themes.

 These are basically keywords that you know your potential customers are searching for.
-You can add up to 25 of these keywords to each asset group:
+You can add these keywords to each asset group:

 To understand more about what it takes to run an effective Max campaign, I highly recommend our guide to pMax.